 What are worm castings?

-Worm castings are the end result of the process of digestion and absorption of organic matter by earthworms (yes worm poop).
+Worm castings are the end result of the process of digestion and absorption of organic matter by earthworms (yes spread worm castings are poop).
 Some people refer to it as a combination of vitamins for plants because worm castings are frequently described as the most powerful manure ever.

 Aside from the essential elements your plants require, you’ll find phosphorus, nitrogen, zinc, iron, potassium, and concentrated nitrates in worm castings.
-Worm castings, like our bodies, contain beneficial bacteria and host a 20 times greater bacterial activity than digested soil, which aids plant development.
+Worm castings, like our bodies, contain beneficial bacteria and host a 20 times greater bacterial activity than digested soil, which aids healthy plant growth and development.

 If you want to learn about types of worms in potted soil then feel free to read an article I wrote that covers this.